+47 51 95 80 00 info@workplacesafety.no

 • Meeting stakeholder requirements: Customers, business partners and society in general are placing ever higher demands on the environment and safety.

-• Regulatory compliance: Choosing safer alternatives can help meet legal requirements from the Working Environment Act, REACH, CLP and other regulations.
+• Regulatory compliance: Choosing safer alternatives can help meet legal requirements from REACH, CLP and other regulations.

 • Safer operations and delivery: Products that are hazardous to health and the environment may be subject to restrictions on use and sale through regulations.